ding-lab/somaticwrapper/README.md

 Improvements compared to version 1.6:

-Requires smg input in the pipeline run
+1. Requires smg input in the pipeline run

+2. Clean unnecessary intermediate files

 If you want to run somaticwrapper for hg19 reference, you can git clone the withmutect branch.